-When I say "when this whole thing started", of course I'm referring to the whole story of our senior year of high school, when she screwed me over.
-I can't say that enough, honestly.
-But of course, I should probably introduce who "she" is, shouldn't I?
-Well, imagine a petite girl, shoulder-length auburn hair, bright blue eyes, decent-sized rack, nice legs, looks great in a skirt, and has a knack for getting both of us into situations that are hard to get out of.
+You know how the story goes.
+The protagonist starts out as this average, nothing special kind of person and along the way meets people that change and guide them.
+Everyone knows that every good protagonist also has a really good sidekick, so I should probably introduce who "she" is, shouldn't I?
+Picture a petite girl, shoulder-length auburn hair, bright blue eyes, decent figure, nice legs, looks great in a skirt, and has a knack for getting both of us into situations that are hard to get out of.

-Needless to say, Sora wasn't too sensitive about that issue and dragged me out of the room and down the stairs, announcing to our mothers that he was taking me to the play island and slamming the door behind him.
-We headed down to the boat docks (or rather, he headed, I was just dragged along) and hopped into a boat, rowing out to an island a little way out in the ocean, just barely separated from the mainland.
-Sora continued dragging me around like a puppy on a leash and led me to the opposite end of the beach where a few other kids were standing watching a boy with silver hair and another boy with sandy-colored hair fight, one with a sword and the other with a pole of some kind.
-Sora wasted no time in telling me that the silver-haired kid was his best friend Riku and that the little shrimp he was fighting was called Tidus.
-We watched the fight for a few moments before Riku whacked Tidus down, causing the smaller boy to tumble back onto the sand and stay down.
+I wasn't exactly the most chatty kid, or the most social, but Sora wasn't too sensitive about that issue and dragged me out of the room and down the stairs, announcing to our mothers that he was taking me to the play island and slamming the door behind him.
+When Sora gets an idea, it's hard to get him off of it, so I realized I was going to meet his friends whether I wanted to or not.
+We headed down to the docks and hopped into a boat, rowing out to an island a little way out in the ocean, just barely separated from the mainland.
+Sora dragged me along (literally, actually) and led me to the opposite end of the beach where a few other kids were crowded around watching a boy with silver hair and another boy with sandy-colored hair fight.
+The silver-haired boy had a wooden sword while the other kid had a metal pole of some kind.
+It must have been an everyday occurrence though because Sora wasted no time in telling me that the silver-haired kid was his best friend Riku and that the little shrimp he was fighting was called Tidus.
+We watched the fight for a few moments before Riku smacked Tidus down, causing the smaller boy to tumble back onto the sand and stay down.

 "Hey Sora…" he said slowly, pushing Sora off of him.
 "You missed my entire fight."

 "This is Kairi," he said to me, pointing to the girl.
-I remember her hair was a lot short than it is now, a bob-cut really, but her eyes sparkled just as bright.
+I remember her hair was a lot shorter than it is now, a bob-cut, but her eyes sparkled just as bright.
 A shy but friendly smile spread across her face.

 After spending a few more hours on the island with Sora and his friends, we returned back to his house and I came to realize that Kairi lived a few houses down.
 You can imagine that I spent a lot of time over at Sora's in the future.
-I can't really even think of why me and Kairi connected so well, especially since Sora's my cousin, not her.
-I'm going to guess that it was because Sora and Riku had each other and Kairi was tired of being the third wheel.
-We needed each other I guess.
-Over time, she brought me out of my shell, so to speak, and now…well, now I have an opinion for just about everything.
+I still can't even think of why me and Kairi connected so well.
+I'm going to guess that it was because Sora and Riku had each other and Kairi was tired of being the third wheel even when the boys didn't mean to exclude her.
+We needed each other, I guess.
+Over time she brought me out of my shell or whatever and helped me morph into who I am now (whoever that is.)
 She was always there for me too, no matter what.
-She was there to fix my face when I got punched out mouthing off to one of the older kids when we were ten, she was there to tease me freshman year about having a crush on Naminé, and she was there to help me pick out my car for my 16th birthday.
-I think the thing I'm most grateful for was the fact that she was there to pick me back up after all the shit that went down when we were 11.
-My dad had just walked out on me and my mom, so I was basically…well, a wreck.
+She was there to fix my face when a boy at school punched me out when we were nine, she was there to tease me freshman year about having a crush on our friend, Naminé, and she was there to help me pick out my car for my 16th birthday.
+But the thing about Kairi is she's there through the good and the bad, and I can never be grateful enough for her being around for the worst when we were 11.
+My dad had just walked out on my mom and me, so I was basically…well, a wreck.
 Kairi knew that I was having a hard time coping and she didn't give up on me, even when I snapped at her and told her to fuck off.

-It was a hot day on the island in the middle of August, about a week before Sora's birthday, which was on the 24th.
-I was the only one home that day; Mom and Aunt Seiya were out shopping and Sora was over at Riku's.
-I was perfectly content with my sea-salt ice cream and watching a re-run of Laguna Beach, but of course, I was bound to be interrupted.
-My cell phone suddenly vibrated in my pocket, causing me to jump in surprise and drop my ice cream: right on the crotch of my shorts.
-Hastily, I picked it up and shoved it in my mouth, grabbing the phone and answering.
+It was a hot day on the island in the middle of August, about a week and a half before we were supposed to go back to school.
+Convenient to our story (and also, you know, true) I was the only one home that day.
+Mom and Aunt Seiya were out shopping and Sora was over at Riku's.
+I was perfectly content with my seasalt ice cream and watching a re-run of Laguna Beach, but of course I was fated to be interrupted.
+My cell phone suddenly vibrated in my pocket and even as I jumped in surprised I managed to catch my ice cream before it fell to the floor.
+Not before it hit my lap though.
+That would have been too easy.

-"Rox-as," Kairi's voice came from the other end of the line, drawling out my name in a way that convinced me she wanted something.
+"Rox-as," Kairi's voice came from the other end of the line, drawing out my name in a way that convinced me she wanted something.

-"So since Daddy's at work and my mother's gone for the week, do you think you can come pick me up from work?" she asked me.
+"So since Daddy's busy at the office and my mom's gone for the week, do you think you can come pick me up from work?"
 I barely stopped myself from groaning out loud.
-See, unlike me, Kairi's not cool enough to have a car.
-Ha.
-Ha.
-Ha.
-Okay fine, she really does have a car, but her mother had taken it with her on some business trip.

 "Kai, do I have to?
 LC's just about to-"

-"Roxas, if you tell me you're watching Laguna Beach I am going to walk home and then hit you over the head repeatedly with my shoe.
-You know that show is pointless."
+"Roxas."
+I could practically hear the judgment dripping from her tone.
+"If you tell me you're watching Laguna Beach I am going to walk home, then walk to your house, steal all of your ice cream and beat you over the head with the remote control.
+Repeatedly.
+You know that show is terrible!"